Joel Fameyeh

-Joel Fameyeh (born 14 May 1997) is a Ghanaian professional footballer.
-He plays in Russia for FC Rubin Kazan.
+Joel Fameyeh (born 14 May 1997) is a Ghanaian professional footballer who plays as a striker for Hungarian club Puskás Akadémia.

 Club career

 From 2016 till 2019 Fameyeh played in Belarus for Belshina Bobruisk and Dinamo Brest on loan from Ghanaian Wa All Stars.

 On 12 July 2019, he signed with Russian Premier League club FC Orenburg.
 On 10 August 2019, with Orenburg down 0–2 to FC Tambov at home in a league game, Fameyeh came on as a substitute in the 70th minute and scored twice in the next 8 minutes to establish the game's final score of 2–2.

 On 2 June 2022, Fameyeh signed a three-year contract with FC Rubin Kazan.

-International career
+On 8 February 2024, Fameyeh moved on loan to Baltika Kaliningrad.

+On 31 January 2025, Fameyeh signed a two-and-a-half-year contract with Puskás Akadémia in Hungary.